Seng3694/idk/README.md

-# 2d_platformer
+# IDK
-2D Platformer written in C and OpenGL
+Graphics library written in C and OpenGL.